MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-jboss-eap-on-azure-app-service.md

 If WLST is doing more than what is mentioned above, you will have some additional work to do during migration.

-### Determine whether your application uses WebLogic specific APIs
+### Determine whether your application uses WebLogic-specific APIs

 If your application uses WebLogic-specific APIs, you will need to refactor your application to NOT use them.
 For example, if you have used a class mentioned in the [Java API Reference for Oracle WebLogic Server](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlapi/index.html?overview-summary.html), you have used a WebLogic-specific API in your application.